openprovider/Openprovider-WHMCS-domains/README.md

 # Enable premium domains

-⚠️Make sure that the currency that you are using to pay OpenProvider is configured in Setup -> Payments -> Currencies (and click on Update Exchange Rate).
+⚠️Make sure that the currency that you are using to pay Openprovider is configured in Setup -> Payments -> Currencies (and click on Update Exchange Rate).
 Otherwise WHMCS will not use the premium fee correctly, meaning that your client pays the regular fee.⚠️

 1. Navigate to Setup -> Products / Services -> Domain Registrars
-2. Configure OpenProvider
+2. Configure Openprovider
 3. Enable "Support premium domains"
 4. Save Changes.